Pasteur Institute of Iran

-The establishment of Pasteur Institute of Iran in one century of activity has had many positive effects on public health in Iran.
-Through its brilliant activities and developing both quality and quantity in its services including conducting research studies associated with the control of infectious diseases, producing vaccines and biological products, launch of public vaccination, holding national and international training course on emerging and reemerging infectious diseases, the institute has taken great strides in preventing and controlling infectious diseases, and has gained significant credibility and reputation nationally and internationally.

-This institute can be a useful model for the country and the region, and it is hoped to continue its important roles in the field of infectious diseases as an effective research and production unit in the second century of its work.

 Establishment

 After the World War I, as Iran was involved in famine and infectious diseases, an agreement was signed between the Pasteur Institute of Paris and the Iranian Ministry of Foreign Affairs on January 20, 1920, thereby establishing the 10th Pasteur Institute on the International Pasteur Institute's network.
 Abdol-Hossein Farmanfarma formed the agreement and ensured its subsequent implementation in his brief tenure as Prime Minister of Persia.
 He made a personal donation of land and buildings to the institute.
 The first Pasteur Institute, 32 years earlier, had been founded in 1887 in Paris.
 Louis Pasteur's goal was to establish branches of the Pasteur Institute for fighting infectious diseases worldwide.

 In the years before World War II, when the number of laboratories was scarce, most of the country's health problems were resolved through the Pasteur Institute of Iran.
 Pasteur Institute of Iran is also the first medical institute and research center in the country.

 In 1946 a new scientific cooperation agreement was signed between Pasteur Institute of Paris and Pasteur Institute of Iran, based on which Pasteur Institute of Iran became financially and administratively independent.
 At this time, Dr. Marcel Baltazard came to Tehran as the fourth and last French director.
 Dr. Baltazard was the director of Pasteur Institute of Iran until 1961 and changed various structures and activities of Pasteur Institute of Iran.
 After that, he continued to serve as a scientific advisor to Pasteur Institute of Iran until 1966.